*** Please read this notice

 The default receiver setting is for the Low Voltage Cutoff (LVC) threshold to be determined from the voltage seen on initialisation - basically, the receiver firmware makes a 'guess' at the battery type.
 The algorithm used for this calculation means that a 9V Alkaline or NIMH battery can often be interpreted as an almost discharged 3S LiPo.
 The solution is to either disable LVC, or set it to the correct value for your battery; this is done by programming the receiver.

-Instructions for programming receivers using your transmitter are at the bottom of the information leaflet that came with the transmitter.
+Instructions for programming receivers using your transmitter are at the end of the information leaflet that came with the transmitter.

 The receiver programming steps for LVC are: